 - Build an emergency fund so you don’t derail investments

-Step three: put your money to work
+Step 3: put your money to work

 Why index investing works for Belgians